 Durham & Cleveland LTA is committed to offering a safe and inclusive environment for players, relatives, parents and friends wherever tennis is enjoyed within our County.
 We fully endorse and apply the LTA Safeguarding strategy.
-Our County Safeguarding Lead is Alan Jones and he is available to offer advice and guidance when required.
-He can be contacted at firstname.lastname@example.org.
+Our County Safeguarding Lead is Gill Reeves and she is available to offer advice and guidance when required.
+She can be contacted at firstname.lastname@example.org.

 Our Safeguarding Policy provides a detailed statement of the standards required of everyone who is involved in tennis in our area – parents, players, coaches and volunteers.
 We also have a Travel Policy which defines the roles and responsibilities of coaches and assistants, parents and players when our junior players are required to travel to matches.
 We encourage all clubs to adapt this policy to their own circumstances to ensure correct procedures are in place, not only for junior club matches but, very importantly, for situations where junior players are playing in adult leagues.